What do you do after declaring a climate and ecological emergency?

 What can cultural organisations and practitioners do that will make a difference?

 In Climate Museum UK, we were one of the first organisations to sign up to Culture Declares Emergency, and I’ve been involved since the start in crafting its resources and messages.
 As part of this work I’ve proposed a framework called Culture Takes Action.
 This is like a menu for a broad and balanced action plan for declaring organisations, and it’s also a collecting project for our museum.
 If the whole international declaring community pools their stories and data, we can produce a dashboard of change.
 Declaring emergency doesn’t have to mean making a statement then going quiet and still.
 If declarers take action consistently, and share it, we will be able to see culture being relevant in a time of critical change, stirring others to action and making the impossible possible.

-There is no hierarchy for these dimensions of action.
-The best kinds of action projects will be multi-solving, tackling more than one area.
-If actions to reduce your operational footprint are done on their own, this may feel an inadequate response to some communities who have been historically affected by exploitation or inequality.
-If you seek to decolonise without decarbonising, you may only be addressing past injustice without supporting affected communities into the future.
+There is no hierarchy for these eight areas of action.
+The best action plans will be multi-solving, tackling more than one area.
+For example, decarbonising and decolonising can go hand in hand.
+If decarbonising operations is the only path, this may feel inadequate to communities historically affected by exploitation or inequality.
+If you seek to decolonise without decarbonising, you may be missing opportunities to support these communities as they’re affected into the future.

 We would love to hear from you.
 Are there some areas that you think are particularly effective?
 What are you trying?

 Truth-telling and Education

 - Culture profoundly highlights our own truths and helps us see from other perspectives.
 Truth-telling is best when done in participatory ways, creating space for dialogue and acknowledging that there is no single truth but shared truths can be agreed from different experiences.

 - Values-based education can nurture forgiveness, enabling truth-telling and dialogue between people with different experiences.

 - Arts & technology can make the invisible more visible e.g. raising awareness of pollution.